Welcome to MutualFunds.com. Please help us personalize your experience.

 Clayton Triick (CT): Angel Oak Capital Advisors is an investment management firm located in Atlanta, Georgia with just over $10 billion in assets under management.
 We currently offer four other mutual funds alongside our UltraShort Income Fund (AOUIX).
 Our firm specializes in mortgage-backed securities, and we offer a range of mutual funds that focus on the fixed-income space – specifically structured credit.
 We strive to provide our investors with compelling risk-adjusted returns through price appreciation and stable current income.
 We take a value-driven approach when seeking out fixed-income opportunities.

 The key differences of this strategy compared with the flagship fund at Angel Oak – the Angel Oak Multi-Strategy Income Fund (ANGIX) – are the duration and average life constraints.
 AOUIX’s effective duration cannot exceed one year and the average life of the assets cannot exceed two years on average.
 This maturity differential creates a very distinct asset allocation mix and leads to a combination of new issue RMBS, ABS and CMBS.
-This sector allocation provides a compelling opportunity in the current market for price stability, but at an elevated yield profile compared with that of most traditional fixed-income funds.
+This sector allocation provides a compelling opportunity in the current market for price stability, but at an elevated yield profile.

-Interestingly, before launching the strategy in 2018, we realized there was not a specific offering that focused primarily on structured credit for short-duration mutual fund investors.
+Interestingly, before launching the strategy in 2018, we realized there were very few specific offerings that focused primarily on structured credit for short-duration mutual fund investors.
 The addition of our ultrashort strategy has filled this void in the fund marketplace.